sanctuuary/APE_readthedocs/docs/restful-ape/introduction.rst

 Contributors
 ^^^^^^^^^^^^
-| This project was initially developed by students from the bachelor Computer Science at Utrecht University within the Software Project course, and students from Grafisch Lyceum Utrecht:
-| Silvan Eelman, Koen Haverkort, Alex Janse, Matthijs Rademaker, Megan Tjoeng, Inge van Dam, Jeroen van der Wal, Sem van Nieuwenhuizen, Rense Wolters, Sarrisa Wouts.

-The project was later further developed by the following contributors:
+The project was developed by the following contributors:

 * Vedran Kasalica (v.kasalica[at]esciencecenter.nl),
 * Peter Kok,
+* Felipe Morato
 * Magnus Palmblad
 * Anna-Lena Lamprecht